How To Choose The Best Inflatable SUP in 2021

 So how much should you expect to pay for a quality inflatable paddle board kit that will have you feeling secure on the water, will let you progress your skills, and will stay out of the landfill for many years?
 If you can get in under $1000 for a quality board with travel bag and pump, and get a decent paddle and leash as part of the deal, you’re doing pretty well.
 You may opt to spend more for certain upgrades in design or construction, but if you want to get in much below $1000, you should look into previous season’s closeouts or lightly used equipment as alternative strategies to get a board that would otherwise be beyond your budget.

 The price of a board should be an indicator of quality - but sadly it isn't always the case.
 Comparing features of different boards will get you closer to finding a board that fits your purpose and needs within your budget.
-The intangible level of detail that goes into board shape design and structural composition is difficult, nigh impossible to understand without knowledge of complex SUP manufacturing techniques and made even more difficult by the unfounded and disingenuous claims pushed by the marketing departments of many brands.
+The intangible level of detail that goes into board shape design and structural composition is difficult, nigh impossible to understand without knowledge of complex SUP manufacturing techniques and made even more difficult by the unfounded and disingenuous claims pushed by some brands.

 Ask yourself how you will be using the board.